GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   I can see further detail of a given project in a larger, more prominent Dashboard.
     -   It is clear what elements on the dashboard are projects, and which are tools.

-### Story 2 done
+### Story 2
-As a logged in project manager, I want to Add or Remove project detail panels from the Dashboard
+As a logged in project manager, I want to Add or Remove project detail panels from the Dashboard so I can view and interact with project data and tools.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   There is a library of project and tool buttons I can use to add/remove panels to the dashbaord
     -   The buttons clearly indicate what they are for